ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

                         └── src
                              └── *.cpp

-In order to add a new function, what he should do is to add its source file inside :code:`src` while including/implementing its definition found inside the :code:`include/functions.hpp`.
+In order to add a new function, what he/she should do is to add its source file inside :code:`src` while including/implementing its definition found inside the :code:`include/functions.hpp`.
 Afterwards by externing the function definition inside the library file :code:`functions.pxd`, by importing it from :code:`include/functions.hpp` you should add it inside the functions.pyx, file where the essential IO wraping of the C++ function is done inside Python.
 Finally you must add the address of new *C++* you wrote on